-The location of Hotel Salvator is superb, too.
+The location is superb, too.
 In just ten minutes on foot, you’ll find yourself among the buzz of Old Town Square to launch your Prague adventures.

-All of the following choices for the best mid-range hotels in Prague sit between around $100-200 per night.
+All of the following choices for the best mid-range hotels in Prague sit between around $100 to 200 per night.

 Salvator Boutique Hotel

 Set in a beautiful historic building in Prague’s city centre, Salvator Boutique Hotel surprises with a modern interior that betrays its ageless façade.
 All 38 rooms in this 4-star boutique hotel showcase colourful contemporary European designs sprinkled with a unique Czech twist.